AxlLind/coursera-cryptography-I/README.md

 # Solutions to Cryptography I programming exercises
 Dan Boneh from Stanford University has an excellent online course on cryptography, hosted on Coursera, called Cryptography I. Each week of the course has a corresponding optional programming assignment.
 This repo contains solutions to all six of them.
-They are written in modern, statically type annotated, python 3.
+They are written in modern, statically type annotated, Python 3.

 ## Usage
 Requires python version `3.9` or newer.
 Install dependencies via: